DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Web-API.md

 # Outbound services
-The EDI module exposes various functions to pull files from the outbound staging area for download.
+The EDI module exposes various functions to pull files from the outbound staging area for download. <br>

 An oData feed of the outbound file queue (/data/SAB_EDIFileExport) is available for discovering the outbound queued file references.

+The outbound file can be configured using web API settings for an external storage. <br>
+Similar to Inbound, the SAB_ExternalWebServiceOutgoing class needs to be implemented to process the export file for each integration. <br>

+This requires the web api settings for connection details.

-### GetFileDetailFromQueue
+### GetFileDetailFromQueue (single file)

+This endpoint provides a URL endpoint with which the export file can be accessed using a reference number for the export. <br>
+Response – URL endpoint for export file, example file.xml

 ###### Request

 Name 	          | Type	        | Description